Categories

 Heat-erasable pen

-These are usually available in many colours and I like the ‘Threaders’ brand from Crafter’s Companion.
+These are usually available in many colours and I like the ‘Threaders’ brand from Crafter’s Companion or the set of two (1 blue, 1 red) from Hemline.
 The pen will stay on for as long as you want provided you don’t iron it.
 When you do, it disappears completely without leaving any residue or staining.
 The downside is if you’re fabric is creased and you want to iron it before you start sewing, beware that you may accidentally remove all your carefully-placed markings.

 Water-soluble: This is a turquoise-coloured felt-tip type pen that will disappear when dabbed with water.
-It creates a very fine line so is extremely accurate but can only be used when the fabric will not be stained by water.
+They are available in the regular tip about 0.7mm, or an ultrafine tip.
+It creates a fine line so is extremely accurate but can only be used when the fabric will not be stained by water.
+There are also white chalky markers for using on dark fabrics.
+Initially youdon’t think its working but after about 3 seconds the mark appears as the pen dries.
+It’s become my new favourite ‘go-to’ for dark fabrics.
 There’s also water-soluble pencils become available recently made by Clover.
-They’re available in a pack of 3 colours: white, pink and blue.
+They’re available in a pack of 3 colours: white, pink and blue, and no-doubt other brands are available.

-Air-erasable: This pen is usually purple in colour and will fade over a period of about 48 hours.
+Air-erasable: Sometimes known as vanishing pens or magic pens, these are usually purple or fuschia pink in colour and will fade over a period of about 48 hours.
 So don’t use this if you’re not going to get that part of the garment sewn in that timescale.
 Be careful as ironing over this pen can fix it although it can be removed by washing.

 Where to mark?